savetheinternet/Tinyboard/README.md

 vichan - A lightweight and full featured PHP imageboard.
 ========================================================

-**Vichan was recently taken on by new maintainers.
-Please stay tuned for updates.
-The new maintainers at this time are basedgentoo, along with Angeleno, and community contributors.**

 **Please do not contact Fredrick Brennan in regards to vichan issues.**

 As of 29 August 2022 it supports PHP8.1.